-To receive approval, the auditor must have the required expertise and experience to conduct the audit or review to an acceptable standard.
+The ERA will undertake a selection process20 to identify an auditor who has the required expertise and experience to conduct the audit or review to an acceptable standard.
 The ERA will also consider the independence of the auditor as it relates to the licensee.